AshtonLeeSeloka/CodeReviews.Console.CodingTracker/README.md

 ## Features
 * SQLite Database
   - A SQLite Database is used to store all user Inputs.
-  - The Program automatically creates a Databse if one is not present
+  - The Program automatically creates a Databse if one is not present.

 * Console UI created using Spectre.Console
-  - User may interact with the console using arrow keys
+  - User may interact with the console using arrow keys.
-  - Tables are utilised to neatly display information
+  - Tables are utilised to neatly display information.
-  - Use of colours to emphasis information
+  - Use of colours to emphasis information.

 ![Main Menu UI](https://github.com/AshtonLeeSeloka/CodeReviews.Console.CodingTracker/blob/5d06ca15a2ca279b83a74ebccf74dc6e58aa422d/CodingTracker.AshtonLeeSeloka/CodingTracker.AshtonLeeSeloka/wwwRoot/Screenshot%202024-12-29%20203006.png)